On vanishing of Kronecker coefficients: Introduction

-This problem is of fundamental interest in the context of the explicit proof strategy \cite{GCTexplicit,GCTflip,GCT6} of GCT.
-It is known \cite{knutsontao2,GCT3} that positivity of Littlewood-Richardson coefficients, which are special cases of Kronecker coefficients, can be decided in strongly polynomial time.
-In contrast:
+Let \Kronecker be the problem of deciding positivity of $k_{\mu,\pi}^\lambda$, given as input the three partitions $\lambda$, $\mu$, and $\pi$ in unary.
+This problem is of fundamental interest in the context of the explicit proof strategy of GCT \citep{GCTexplicit,GCTflip,GCT6}.
+Our first result is the following: